Glossary

 Scheduled Prompt

-A saved prompt (a question or instruction for an Agent) set to run on a repeating schedule (daily, weekly, monthly).
-Each run creates an execution and optionally notifies you with the result.
+A saved prompt set to run on a repeating schedule — daily, weekly, or monthly.
+Each run opens a new Conversation, executes the prompt, and optionally emails you the result.

 Skill